 The Legacy DSOP is a part of a legacy compensation program pursuant to which options to purchase shares in the capital of the Company with an exercise price of \$0.01 per option ("Legacy DSOP Options") were granted to certain non-employee directors.
-No additional grants can be made under this plan.
+No additional grants can be made under the Legacy DSOP.

-Subject to accelerated vesting in the event of the retirement, death or disability of the participant or upon a Change of Control, Legacy DSOP Options vest on a pro-rata basis as to 10,753 Legacy DSOP Options each year over a prescribed service period (two or three years).
+Subject to accelerated vesting in the event of the retirement, death or disability of the participant or upon a Change of Control, Legacy DSOP Options vest on a pro rata basis as to 10,753 Legacy DSOP Options each year over a prescribed service period (two or three years).
 Vested Legacy DSOP Options are exercisable on the day after they vest.

 Subject to earlier expiration in connection with termination of service as provided for under the Legacy DSOP, each Legacy DSOP Option will expire eight years from the date of grant.
 In order to facilitate the payment of the exercise price of the Legacy DSOP Options, the Legacy DSOP has a cashless exercise feature.
-The participant may elect to receive (i) an amount in cash per Legacy DSOP Option equal to the cash proceeds realized upon the sale of the Subordinate Voting Shares by a securities dealer in the capital markets, less the applicable exercise price and any applicable withholding taxes, (ii) an aggregate number of Subordinate Voting Shares that is equal to the number of Subordinate Voting Shares underlying the Legacy DSOP Options minus the number of Subordinate Voting Shares sold by a securities dealer in the capital markets as required to realize cash proceeds equal to the applicable exercise price and any applicable withholding taxes, or (iii) a combination of (i) and (ii).
-The transfer cost incurred to sell the Subordinate Voting Shares will be deducted from the net proceeds payable to the participant.
-Except in the event of a Change of Control, for so long as the individual is a director, he can only exercise Legacy DSOP Options for cash and sell or otherwise monetize his Subordinate Voting Shares provided the remaining options and Subordinate Voting Shares held by the participant have a fair market value of at least \$300,000 at such time.
+The participant may elect to receive (i) an amount in cash per Legacy DSOP Option equal to the cash proceeds realized upon the sale of the subordinate voting shares by a securities dealer in the capital markets, less the applicable exercise price and any applicable withholding taxes, (ii) an aggregate number of subordinate voting shares that is equal to the number of subordinate voting shares underlying the Legacy DSOP Options minus the number of subordinate voting shares sold by a securities dealer in the capital markets as required to realize cash proceeds equal to the applicable exercise price and any applicable withholding taxes, or (iii) a combination of (i) and (ii).
+The transfer cost incurred to sell the subordinate voting shares will be deducted from the net proceeds payable to the participant.
+Except in the event of a Change of Control, for so long as the individual is a director, he can only exercise Legacy DSOP Options for cash and sell or otherwise monetize his subordinate voting shares provided the remaining options and subordinate voting shares held by the participant have a fair market value of at least \$300,000 at such time.